robisonsantos/evm/README.md

 ## Dependencies

-This script is dependent on :
+This script is dependent on:

 - *wget*

 ## Erlang dependencies

-On Debian based system, this is the list of dependencies you probably need:
+On Debian based systems, this is the list of dependencies you probably need:

    sudo apt-get install openssl libssl-dev fop xsltproc unixodbc-dev libxml2-utils libwxbase2.8 libwxgtk2.8-dev libqt4-opengl-dev